Nkemjika123/BankReconAutomation/README.md

   - `CHEQUES!D5` for Cheques search

 ### 6. Clear Cleaned Data
-- The `ClearCleanData` macro resets the `Clean_Data` sheet to prepare for a fresh import cycle.
+- The `ClearCleanData` macro resets the `Cleaned_Data` sheet to prepare for a fresh import cycle.

 ---